 Gravel deposits are quite numerous throughout Oregon.
 In fact, the combined values of sand, gravel, and stone rank as No. 1 in Oregon’s mineral industry.
 Sand and gravel are essential materials for construction of highways, bridges, buildings, and airports.
 Large quantities of sand and gravel are also used for fill.
-Studies by the Oregon Department of Geology and Mineral Industries indicate that most, if not all, of the available gravel will be needed for development.
 Since gravel is a vital resource needed for development of any area, adequate protection by state and local governmental agencies is needed to assure its availability for present and future use.

 What is “aggregate”?